Lewuathe/dropbox-github-action/README.md

     dropbox-app-key: ${{ secrets.DROPBOX_APP_KEY }}
     dropbox-app-secret: ${{ secrets.DROPBOX_APP_SECRET }}
     dropbox-refresh-token: ${{ secrets.DROPBOX_REFRESH_TOKEN }}
-    source_path: <Path to local file in the github action container space>
+    source-path: <Path to local file in the github action container space>
-    target_path: <Path to the file in the Dropbox.
+    target-path: <Path to the file in the Dropbox.
 That is supposed to be under the app folder>
 ```